Locking and unlocking of quantum nonlocality without entanglement in local discrimination of quantum states: METHODS

-where the maximum is taken over all possible unambiguous POVMs satisfying the error-free condition in Eq.~\eqref{eq:udm}.
-It is known that an unambiguous POVM $\{M_{i}\}_{i\in\overline{\Lambda}}$ is optimal if and only if there is a positive-semidefinite operator $K$ satisfying the following condition\cite{elda20031,elda2004,naka20151,ha20212},
+where the maximum is taken over all possible unambiguous measurements satisfying the error-free condition in Eq.~\eqref{eq:udm}.
+It is known that an unambiguous measurement $\{M_{i}\}_{i\in\overline{\Lambda}}$ is optimal if and only if there is a positive-semidefinite operator $K$ satisfying the following condition\cite{elda20031,elda2004,naka20151,ha20212},

 In this case, we have